hyperledger-labs/fabric-token-sdk/README.md

 # Useful Links

 - [`Documentation`](./docs/design.md): Discover the design principles of the Fabric Token SDK.
-- [`Samples`](./samples/README.md): A collection of sample applications that demonstrate the use of the Fabric Smart Client.
+- [`Samples`](./samples/README.md): A collection of sample applications that demonstrate the use of the Fabric Token SDK.
 - `Feedback`: Your help is the key to the success of the Fabric Token SDK.
   - Submit your issues [`here`][`fabric-token-sdk` Issues].
   - If you have any questions, queries or comments, find us on [GitHub discussions].